Skip to content

 Type-Specific Predicates

 Each entry point adds its own predicates.
-See the dedicated pages: Classes, Functions, Types, Modules.
+See the dedicated pages: Classes, Functions, Types, Modules, Calls, JSX Elements.

 Combining Predicates